outde-xyz/website/content/Discussions/2019-01-08_graf_semantics_followup.md

 ## The account does what I want

-The Champollion-Bumford-Henderson account (CBH from here on) is actually an instance of the kind of model that I want, with a very lean semantics that leaves a lot of work to other components.
+The Champollion-Blumford-Henderson account (CBH from here on) is actually an instance of the kind of model that I want, with a very lean semantics that leaves a lot of work to other components.
 The overall logic of the architecture is actually similar to Eric Reuland's Minimalist work on syntactic binding.
 Reuland says that if a pronoun doesn't get bound in syntax, then it can try to establish binding relations in semantics, and if that doesn't work out, then pragmatics will figure out the antecedent.
 CBH has a similar multi-layer machinery.